Skip to content

 Component

 You can specify up to 15 components to include/exclude from the search.
 Any glass of matching components is selected.
-You can click on the Clear button in the upper right corner of this area to clear all the fields (the clear button turns blue when a selection exists).
+You can click on the Clear button in the upper right corner of this area to clear all the fields.
 Same for System, and Property areas.

 Included